What is candidate relationship management?

 Candidate relationship management is the recruitment process of engaging with candidates as they are being moved through the recruitment funnel.
-It is a process most employers struggle with, and a recruitment process most job-seekers want improved.
-A 2015 study suggests that 50% of job seekers have never received updates on the status of their application.
+It is a process most employers struggle with, and a recruitment process most job-seekers want to improve.
+A 2015 study suggests that 50% of jobseekers have never received updates on the status of their applications.

-Whether it’s updates on application statuses, follow-up emails or a smooth interviewing process, it’s clear that job-seekers want something most employers are not providing.
+Whether it’s updated on application statuses, follow-up emails, or a smooth interviewing process, it’s clear that job-seekers want something most employers are not providing.

 Why candidate relationship management should be a priority in the recruitment process

 Job-seekers hate being left out in the cold.
 After tensely crafting a resume and filling out multiple application forms, it is understandable that most job-seekers would want to receive some kind of inclination as to how they are progressing in the application process.
 In fact, updating applicants in each stage of the hiring process should be the bare minimum for employers looking to improve their candidate experience.
 Even for rejected candidates, they would rather be informed of their rejection and its reason as soon as possible, than be ghosted only to find out the hard and long-drawn way.